hito16/ffmpeg-wiiu/examples/7-rsyslog-test-app/README.md

-# Week 3 Stop!! time to address logging
+# Week 3: Stop!! time to address logging

 _Caveat: Don't treat these as "proper" examples.
-I'm just showing what I did to get up to speed with the library and environment.
-Consider these as throwaway code snippets from a newbie just finding his way, but willing to share his stupid mistakes._
+I'm just showing what I did to get up to speed with the homebrew environment.
+Look at these, learn and avoid the same bruises_

-Problem:
+### Problem:
+* the "right" solution is to buy a USB serial cable.
 * UDP is way to lossy to be useful
 * SDL is the death of screen logging.
 Outputting logs to the screen was annoying enough.
 Once we delve into SDL graphics, we can no longer rely on outputting logs to the same screens we're drawing on.

-* the "right" solution is to buy a USB serial cable.
+### Stopgap:
+TCP logging to rsyslogd server

 A few devs suggested I implement tcp logging, and showed code samples.
 That gave me the idea of just doing rsyslog.
 So here it is.